mikalai-hryb/notes/kubernetes.md

 kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept.

 kube-proxy maintains network rules on nodes.

+Kube-Proxy is a network proxy that runs on each node in a Kubernetes cluster.
+It is responsible for maintaining network connectivity between services and pods.
+Kube-Proxy does this by translating service definitions into actionable networking rules.
 </details></li>

 <li><details>